EnterpriseGetting started

 Enter a name for the IdP.

-Select the IdP type: SAML.
+Select the IdP type: SAML or OIDC.

 Enter the configuration details for the IdP.